meijun/calabash/README.md

 ### Local Search

-Randomly initialize a choice, and then repeatedly try to change some states in the choice to make the total power larger.
+Randomly initialize a choice of states, and then repeatedly try to change some states in the choice to make the power larger.

 ### Dynamic Programming

-Choose a tree structure of brothers first, and then find the best states in the tree using dynamic programming.
+Choose a tree structure of the brothers first, and then find the best states in the tree using dynamic programming.